Morning View: Music and lyrics

-Morning View has been described as an alternative rock, alternative metal, hard rock and soft rock album and it features a variety of styles: ambience, aggression, and groove.
+Morning View has been described as an alternative rock, alternative metal, hard rock, and soft rock album, which features a variety of styles such as ambience, aggression and groove.
 It has an overall softer sound than previous albums, especially apparent on songs like "11am", "Echo" and "Are You In?".
 The album also contains an acoustic ballad similar to "Drive" – "Mexico", complete with strings.
 However, Incubus's heavier side is still evident on tracks like "Blood on the Ground", "Have You Ever" and "Under My Umbrella".
 Mike Einziger stated in a 2001 interview with Spin, "there's pressure to be a heavy band in this whole scene, and we just really turned our backs on it completely.
 I think the world of rap-metal is just pathetically ridiculous.
 In my opinion, it's a very horrible place to be.
 We don't want to be part of anyone's little bullshit scene."
 Regarding the album's sound, Einziger notes that it "would've been really easy for us to try to replicate certain songs that did well on our last record, which we didn't do.
 We didn't do anything even remotely close to that.
 We put pressure on ourselves to make a good record because if none of us were happy with it, we'll all be miserable for the next two years while we're on tour."